 Maps Maps Maps is a great video introduction to the different types of maps, the symbols found on them, and latitude and longitude.

 Have you ever looked at all those funny symbols on a map and wondered what they represent?
 Reading a Map is an activity that explains topographic maps, including legends (which describe the symbols on a map), and scale.
-Or at Adventure Island, you can practice finding items from the legend on the map.

 What does Never Eat Slimy Worms mean?
 It’s a phrase to help you remember the cardinal directions (north, east, south and west).
 Try this activity to help you master them.

 Make a map of your own at Map Maker Interactive.
 Choose to include layers like climate zones, population density, or even volcanic eruptions!

 For maps of regions or entire continents, try the World Factbook.